IMAP-Science-Operations-Center/imap_processing/docs/source/data-access-api/index.rst

         imap-data-access download # or
         imap-data-access upload

-Add the -h flag to helo with any base command for more information.
+Add the -h flag with any base command for more information on use and functionality.

 .. openapi:: openapi.yml
    :group:
    :include: /upload

-When uploading files to the API, ensure these files are stored properly in a ``data`` directory.
-Then, ensure your working directory is one level above the ``data`` directory in order to properly upload files (see data directory section for more detail).
+When uploading files to the API, ensure these files are stored properly in a ``data`` directory (see the Data Directory section below for more information).
+Then, ensure your working directory is one level above ``data`` in order to properly upload files.

 [WIP] Certain ancillary files can also be uploaded to the API.
-For more specific information regarding these files, visit `Ancillary Files <https://imap-processing.readthedocs.io/en/latest/data-access-api/calibration-files.html>`_
+For more specific information regarding this, visit `Ancillary Files <https://imap-processing.readthedocs.io/en/latest/data-access-api/calibration-files.html>`_

 **Example Usage:**

     .. code-block:: bash

-        $ imap-data-access upload /imap/swe/l1a/2024/01/imap_swe_l1a_sci_20240105_v001.cdf
+        imap-data-access upload /imap/swe/l1a/2024/01/imap_swe_l1a_sci_20240105_v001.cdf
-        Successfully uploaded the file to the IMAP SDC

 See also: